davetayls/davetayls.github.com/_drafts/the-power-of-typescript-for-react-07-command-status.md

  - javascript
 ---

-With the patterns in use within a react / redux application there are many examples of when you want to keep track of the status of an api call or some other async operation.
+Sooner or later you will need to keep track of an api call or some other async operation's status.
+With the patterns used in a react / redux application there are many examples of when this will be the case.

 In this post I'll look at a pattern I'd like to label the "Command Status Pattern".
-I've been using it for a while, it helps to reason about asynchronous status in a synchronous state.
+I've been using it for a while and it helps to reason about asynchronous status in a synchronous state.

 {% include components__SeriesPosts.html %}